pvdz/zeparser3/tests/testcases/templates/ident_in_quasi.md

 `````
 throws: Parser error!
-  The first token after the template expression should be a continuation of the template
+  The first token after the template expression should be a continuation of the template (at EOF)

 `${n
    ^------- error